mrbrahman/ml/README.md

   - `name`: Name from XMP metadata (may be null)
   - `confidence`: IoU confidence for geometric matching
 - **Name Validation**: `name_mismatch` boolean indicating if cluster name differs from XMP name

+### Unmatched Input Faces

+The `unmatched_input_faces` array contains faces from the input (`known_faces` or `xmp_regions`) that were not detected in the image.
+This helps identify:
+- Faces that may be too small, blurry, or obscured for detection
+- Incorrectly tagged face regions in metadata
+- Faces that require manual review or re-tagging

+Each unmatched face includes the original normalized coordinates and name from the input.

 ### Name Mismatch Detection